 University Housing works to provide a safe, healthy and educational environment for residents to live.
 In order to do so there must be policies and procedures in place to hold residents accountable for behavior.
 Policy enforcement ensures that residents are taking responsibility for their action and Housing staff is upholding the rights of each resident.

-Below we have highlighted several policies and procedures from the Living Guide.
-However, we still encourage you and your student to be familiar with the Living Guide in its entirety.
+Below we have highlighted several policies and procedures.
+We encourage students to be familiar with the Living Guide in its entirety.

 If you know of a student that you believe may be at risk of harm, or who may intend to harm others, please feel free to use the Care Report to communicate your concern to someone at the university.
 We especially encourage you to contact the office of the Dean of Students, as in many circumstances, Counseling Services may not be able to intervene due to issues of confidentiality.

 University Housing takes fire safety very seriously.
 Students are reminded that tampering with fire equipment is a violation of the SIUE Student Code of Conduct as well as state and federal law.
 University Housing at SIUE has a no tolerance policy regarding tampering with fire equipment.
 Students who tamper or compromise any of the fire prevention and detection systems will have their residency terminated immediately.
 People found guilty of tampering with fire equipment for other than actual emergency situations or intentionally setting false fire alarms can potentially face a jail sentence, fines up to $10,000 and expulsion from the University.
 Make sure to keep units free of debris and do not tamper with smoke alarms.

 These are a series of three videos developed by the Minger Foundation focusing on sprinklers and smoke alarms; cooking fire safety and escape planning.